 - Refined 2.2-litre e-XDi220 engine with 181PS and 400Nm

 - Class-leading 7 years, 150,000 mile warranty

-The launch of the SsangYong Musso 2018 is arguably this year’s biggest event in the pickup calendar, as complete product overhauls only occur every 8 to 12 years.
-On paper, the new pickup has a lot going for it; a 3.5t towing capacity, competitive pricing and a long warranty, but how does it perform in the real world?
+The launch of the all-new SsangYong Musso was arguably last year’s biggest event in the pickup calendar, as complete product overhauls only occur every 8 to 12 years.
+On paper, the 2019 SsangYong Musso pickup has a lot going for it; a 3.5t towing capacity, competitive pricing and a long warranty, but how does it perform in the real world?